Go through this page and find the best method to extend partition in Windows 7/8/10 on your own:

 Here, we'd like to recommend you use EaseUS Todo Backup Free for help.
 You can check and follow the tutorial steps below to replace your hard drive to a bigger new one now:

 Step 1.
-Open your Windows 7 computer case, install new hard drive to your computer via a SATA or ATA cable correctly.
+Open your Windows 7 computer case, and install a new hard drive to your computer via a SATA or ATA cable correctly.

 (Make sure the computer can detect your new drive.)